0Petya/debruijn-assembler/README.md

 This tool is intended for educational use; it's probably too slow to use in production.

-There are three major components to the tool: generating the [kmers](https://en.wikipedia.org/wiki/K-mer), generating the graph, and finding all Eulerian paths from a starting kmer.
+There are four major components to the tool: generating the [kmers](https://en.wikipedia.org/wiki/K-mer), generating the graph, finding all Eulerian paths from a starting kmer, and resolving repeats.

 * Generating kmers uses a sliding window and has a time complexity of `O(n^2)` where `n` is the number of reads and `k` is the kmer size desired.

 * Generating the graph involves identifying `k-1` overlaps for each kmer and compiling to [dot](https://www.graphviz.org/doc/info/lang.html) for [Graphviz](https://www.graphviz.org) and has a time complexity of `O(n^2)` where `n` is the number of kmers.
-I am unsure the complexity for Graphviz to generate the given graph.
+I am unsure the time complexity for Graphviz to generate the given graph.

 * Finding Eulerian paths uses [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) and I am uncertain about the time complexity as each kmer potentially can have branching paths with cycles that each trigger their own DFS.

+* Resolving the repeats involves cutting out repeats found in the graph then uses a very similar algorithm to what's used in finding all the Eulerian paths to find each individual sequence.
+Finding repeats and cutting them out has a time complexity of `O(n)` where `n` is the number of kmers.
+Finding those individual paths in the cut graph has a time complexity of `O(n + o)` where `N` is the number of kmers and `o` is the number of overlaps.
+It's much quicker than finding all the Eulerian paths due to having the repeats cut out removes the possibility for any branching paths.

 [More about De Bruijn graphs and their applications in genome assembly](https://en.wikipedia.org/wiki/De_Bruijn_graph).